Probate and Estate Administration Solicitors

 How we can help with estate administration matters:

-• Dividing up assets to beneficiaries in accordance with the terms of the Will of the deceased or as dictated by the laws of Intestacy if there is no Will.
+- Dividing up assets between beneficiaries in accordance with the terms of the Will of the deceased or as dictated by the laws of Intestacy if there is no Will.

-• Managing the assessment, payment and if appropriate, mitigation of Inheritance Tax, Income Tax and Capital Gains Tax for the Personal Representatives to maximise the funds available to the beneficiaries.
+- Managing the calculation, payment and if appropriate, mitigation of Inheritance Tax, Income Tax and Capital Gains Tax for the Personal Representatives to maximise the funds available to the beneficiaries.

 Have a question?
 Please get in touch.